Jacques François Mouret: French Defense

-Anecdotes

-Because of his chronic shortage of money and dependence on alcohol, a variety of stories came out around the character of Mouret.
-We present here a few that give us a portrait of both Mouret and the chess-life of the time.

-The first story concerns the period when Mouret was the hidden operator of The Turk.
-Initially, Maelzel (the owner of the Turk) and Mouret went on in perfect harmony.
-After a certain time, however, Maelzel remained debtor to his assistant for a considerable sum and after a year he still had not paid this debt to Mouret.
-One day, when the Automaton was in Amsterdam, invited by the King of Holland, Maelzel found Mouret in bed seized with a convulsive trembling.
-Maelzel was worried since the day after they had to meet the King and asked "Is there no means of subduing this fever?".
-"Yes, one only".
-"What is it?".
-"To pay me the 1500 francs you owe me".
-Maelzel paid his debts and the cure was wonderful; the Automaton played better than ever.

-The second anecdote (too long to be reported here), concerns a "scam" organized by Mouret and De Labourdonnais against a wealthy but miser habitué of the Café de la Régence.
-The complete text of this story can be found on Google Books.

-Style of play and games
+Play style

-Of Mouret's playing style, Le Palamède stated:
+In describing Mouret's playing style, Le Palamède stated:

-Son jeu était très correct et d'une très grande force, principalement sous le rapport de la défense. ("His game was very correct and of tremendous strength, especially in respect to the defense.")
+Son jeu était très correct et d'une très grande force, principalement sous le rapport de la défense. ("His game was very respectable and of great strength, especially in terms of defense.")

 The large majority of Mouret's surviving games are those played by the Turk and collected by Hunnemann.
 In these games, according to Walker:

-"Mouret shows a strong and effective style...
-These games contain a fair specimen of Mouret's great skill, and embody some beautiful emanations of genius.
+"Mouret shows a strong and effective style.
+These games contain a fair specimen of Mouret's great skill and embody some beautiful emanations of genius.
 Throughout the whole, he gives the pawn and move, numbering among his opponents Messrs.
 Brand, Cochrane, Keen, and Mercier, some of the first chess-players of the time."

-The analysis of those games, however, reveals that the large majority of them were won by Mouret on the basis of simple tactical mistakes or even blunders by his opponents (also those called by Walker "some of the first chess-players of the time").
+The analysis of those games, however, reveals that most were won by Mouret due to simple tactical mistakes or blunders by some of his opponents (who were called by George Walker "some of the first chess-players of the time").

-The following game is a typical example.
+The following game is a typical example of this.